Multibit-Legacy/multibit-hd/mbhd-brit/src/main/doc/Overview-of-BRIT.md

 The existence of this output could act as a marker in the overall blockchain for BRIT transactions.
 There are several strategies available to further obfuscate the information being leaked that are discussed later.

 #### 13. Redeemer synchronizes with Matcher

 From time to time the Redeemer will synchronize with the Matcher store to obtain fresh `payer.britWalletId` values.
-To be able to check that the proportion of total installs allocated to their `redeemer.identifier` is correct they will typically obtain the whole list of data stored in (10) to parse.
+To be able to check that the proportion of total installs allocated to their `redeemer.identifier` is correct they will typically obtain the whole list of data stored in (6) to parse.

+The Redeemer can PGP decrypt the Payer-Redeemer information as they have the `redeemer.PGP.private` key.

-If an attacker guesses `redeemer.identifier`, or is able to clone the Matcher database, this will not assist them in either identifying the Redeemer or the address generator for any Redeemer-Payer relationship.
+If an attacker guesses `redeemer.identifier`, or is able to copy the Matcher database, this will not assist them in either identifying the Redeemer or the address generator for any Payer-Redeemer relationship.

 #### 14. Redeemer derives private key